havocp/xsbt-wiki/Common-Errors.md

 fullClasspath <<= (fullClasspath).map(_.filterNot(_.data.name.contains("commons-io")))
 ```

 This setting varies between the test and compile scopes.
-The solution is use the scoped setting as the LHS of the initialization.
+The solution is use the scoped setting, both as the input to the initializer, and the setting that we update.

 ```
 fullClasspath in Compile <<= (fullClasspath in Compile).map(_.filterNot(_.data.name.contains("commons-io")))